marufrahmangit/marufrahmangit.github.io/projects/file-directory-permission-management-linux-2.md

 ![image](https://github.com/user-attachments/assets/571847ac-7b41-4da4-b0d3-bd48d170f8b5)

 The user and the group have incorrect `write` permissions.
-Change it so that the user and the group can read, but not write to the file: `chmod u-w,g-r,g+r <file name>`
+Change it so that the user and the group can read, but not write to the file: `chmod u-w,g-w,g+r <file name>`

 ![image](https://github.com/user-attachments/assets/9fe30b1f-ca27-45a7-a800-1f0f6693d74a)